Aafreen29/digit_recognition_opencv/README.md

 # digit_recognition_opencv
-Digit Recognition using OpenCV and Keras in Python with detailed description for beginner
+Digit Recognition using OpenCV and Keras in Python with detailed description for beginner with accuracy of 99.91%

 <h3> Step 1 - Installing the required Libraries </h3>
 <p>I have used Anaconda Spyder IDE for this project.
 Install the following libraries into your machine using Anaconda Command Prompt.</p>